 Can the landlord increase the amount of my deposit?

 During the first year of the tenancy, your landlord may not require you to pay a new or increased security deposit unless you and the landlord agree to modify the terms of the lease; in that case the additional security deposit must relate to that modification.
 For example, if you want a pet and your landlord agrees to let you have a pet in the unit, he or she has the right to increase your deposit.
-Without such a modification to the lease, if your landlord requires you to pay an additional security deposit after you are in the rental premises for a year or more, you have at least three months to pay the increase.
+Without such a modification to the lease, if your landlord requires you to pay an additional security deposit after you have been in the rental premises for a year or more, you have at least three months to pay the increase.

 Getting the security deposit back

-A. Abandonment Fee
+A. Abandonment or Early Termination Fee

 B. Late Fee

 When your rent payment is late, your landlord may charge a late fee.
 Your rental agreement must describe how the late charge is calculated, the date on which the rent payment is due, and the date on which a late fee becomes due.
 Your landlord must wait at least four days after rent is due to charge you a late fee.
 Nonpayment of a late charge alone is not grounds for eviction for nonpayment of rent.
 (An exception is that in mobile home facilities, repeated late payments can be grounds for eviction.)
 Nonpayment of a late charge may be grounds for a 30 day for-cause eviction.

 There are limits on how big a late fee can be.
 A late fee cannot exceed: